-If you've looked up ways to store a lot of data via a USB port, you'll run into three main candidates: the flash drive, the external HDD, and the external SSD.
+If you've looked into the best ways to store data locally, you'll run into three main candidates: SSD, HDD, and USB flash drive.
 All three of them can store data just fine, but they fit different niches that make them better at performing specific roles.

 Let's break down these three options and see where each one shines.

 USB Flash Drives

 USB flash drives are small sticks that plug snugly into a USB port.
 Their small size makes them a convenient way to store data.